speric/speric.github.com/_posts/2020-07-15-share-by-default.md

 Since that meeting, as a manager I have become more aggressive in seeking out information and context.
 The goal is to then share it with my team.
-When in discussions with a PM about a feature, I will often say, "There should be nothing you know about this feature, that we don't.
+For example, when in discussions with a PM about a feature, I will often say, "There should be nothing you know about this feature, that we don't.
 Give us everything."